14 Types of Video Content Every Marketer Should Master

 This video created by PlayPlay (using PlayPlay, of course) shows how easy it is to recap recent achievements in a short and snappy video.

-Packed with photos and clips, the video summarizes what the marketing, product, and sales teams have been working on, giving them the recognition they deserve… Not to forget a bonus sneak-peek at the company’s offsite celebrations!
+• The video summarizes what the marketing, product, and sales teams at PlayPlay have been working on, giving the teams the recognition they deserve.
+It also features a sneak-peek at the company’s offsite celebrations which shows how fun the work environment can be.

 13. Livestream videos to gain social media followers